Kyphosis is curvature of the spine that causes the top of the back to appear more rounded than normal.

 - avoid slouching

-- sit correctly – sit upright, ensuring that the small of the back is supported
+- sit correctly – sit upright, ensuring that all of the back is supported

-- take regular exercise (see below) to help strengthen the back and keep it flexible; activities such as swimming, running, walking, yoga are ideal for helping to prevent back problems
+- take regular exercise to help strengthen the back and keep it flexible; activities such as swimming, running, walking and yoga are ideal for helping to prevent back problems